-A professor may request you find primary research articles.
+A professor may require you to find primary research articles.
 What does that mean?
 Primary research articles present findings from original research after conducting an experiment.
 These articles usually contain the following parts:

-Results: Technical presentation of the outcome of the experiment.
-The results are usually described with the aid of tables, statistical tests where appropriate, and figures and diagrams if necessary.
+Technical presentation of the outcome of the experiment.
+The results are usually described with the aid of tables, statistical tests where appropriate, as well as figures and diagrams if necessary.

 Watch "Is this Article Peer Reviewed?" video for instructions on how to use Ulrich's to determine if a journal is peer-reviewed.